-Adult butterflies feed on flower nectar.
-Their babies, the caterpillars, feed on the leaves and buds of specific plants.
+Adult butterflies feed on flower nectar sources.
+Their babies, the butterfly caterpillars, feed on the leaves and buds of specific plants.
 These plants include holly, ivy, and nettles.

-Growing these plants in your garden will help the butterflies complete their lifecycles.
+Growing these best plants in your garden will help the butterflies complete their lifecycles.

 Choosing the right plant to attract the butterflies you want to have in your garden is an important step.
 Certain caterpillars require certain plants to live and grow into the butterflies you want in your garden.

 - Stinging nettle is a perennial medicinal herb growing in USDA Zones 3 – 10.